O’Rourke says he and wife descended from slave owners, has ‘more personal connection’ to slavery

 He added that records also showed that an ancestor of his wife, Amy, owned slaves while another was part of the Confederate Army.

-O’Rourke noted that he’s spoked about the legacy of slavery in the U.S. while campaigning, but that such discussions now have “a much more personal connection.”
+O’Rourke noted that he’s spoken about the legacy of slavery in the U.S. while campaigning, but that such discussions now have “a much more personal connection.”

 AS DEMOCRATS DEBATE REPARATIONS FOR SLAVERY, POLLS SUGGEST AMERICANS ARE NOT CONVINCED